What personal information do we collect from folks that visit our blog, website or app?

 |Stripe, Inc.||Payments Gateway Processor||United States|

 Transnational Transfer of Data

 If you are providing your Personal Data to us directly to use our Services, we will transmit your data, including your Personal Data, to the United States in order to fulfill our service to you.
-To the extent we transfer and process any Personal Data of European Union or Swiss data subjects to the United States from processors or controllers in the European Union or Switzerland, we will take steps to enter into a Data Protection Addendum with the controller or processor to ensure that data subject Personal Data is processed and transmitted in compliance with the GDPR.
+To the extent we transfer and process any Personal Data of European Union or Swiss data subjects to the United States from processors or controllers in the European Union or Switzerland, we will take steps to enter into a Data Protection Addendum with the controller or processor to ensure that Personal Data is processed and transmitted in compliance with the GDPR.

 Minors Under 16 Years of Age